Tuchořice: Paleontology

-Tuchořice is a paleontological site with Miocene lacustrine limestone deposits.
+In Tuchořice is a paleontological site with Miocene lacustrine limestone deposits.
+It is protected as the Miocenní sladkovodní vápence Nature Monument with an area of 1.8 ha.
 Some 90 species of molluscs were found in this site.
 The majority of those species are land snails and some of them were originally described from Tuchořice.
+Additionally, the remains of the species of Amphicyonidae, Rhinoceros, Aureliachoerus and Palaeomeryx have been found at this site.